-The financial statements have been prepared on the going concern basis, as explained in note 3, and in accordance with International Financial Reporting Standards (IFRSs) and International Financial Reporting Interpretations
+The financial statements have been prepared on the going concern basis, as explained in note 3, in accordance with international accounting standards in conformity with the requirements of the Companies Act 2006.

-Committee (IFRIC) interpretations as endorsed by the European Union (EU).
-Therefore, the company financial statements comply with Article 4 of the EU IAS Regulation.
 The financial information has also been prepared in accordance with IFRSs issued by the International Accounting Standards Board (IASB).